-Those days so gone.
+Those days are gone.
 Out of the east came the long ribbons of shimme ing steel.
-Upon them came the homoseeker, with his plow and a strong determination.
-Later came barbed wire, nore settlers and more wire.
+Upon them came the homeseeker, with his plow and a strong determination.
+Later came barbed wire, more settlers and more wire.
 The cowboy saddled his pinto and rode into the west, never to return.